Floorp-Projects/Floorp/toolkit/components/normandy/docs/data-collection.rst

            changed in a profile while Firefox was not running.
          * ``"unknown"``: A reason was not specified.
-This should be considered a bug. enrollmentId
+This should be considered a bug. changedPref
+         For ``user-preference-changed`` and
+         ``user-preference-changed-sideload``, the preference that was
+         detected to change that caused the unenrollment.
+Note that there may be multiple preferences changed, this only reports the first found. enrollmentId
          The ID that was generated at enrollment.

+Unenroll Failed
+   methods
+      The string ``"unenrollFailed"``.
+   object
+      The string ``"preference_study"``.
+   value
+      The name of the study (``recipe.arguments.slug``) extra
+      enrollmentId
+         The ID that was generated at enrollment. reason
+         A code describing the reason the unenroll failed.
+Possible values are:

+         * ``"does-not-exist"``: The system attempted to unenroll a study that does not exist.
+This is a bug.
+         * ``"already-unenrolled"``: The system attempted to unenroll a study that has already been unenrolled.
+This is likely a bug. changedPref
+         In some cases, the preference that was detected to change that caused the attempted unenrollment.

 Add-on Studies